MicrosoftDocs/architecture-center/docs/guide/technology-choices/service-for-java-comparison-content.md

 Java EE applications can contain some, all, or none of the elements of web applications.
 They can also contain and consume many more components as defined by the Java EE specification.

-Java EE applications can be packaged as archives with the .ear extension (EAR files) or as archives with the .war extension.
+Java EE applications can be packaged as archives with the .ear extension, known as EAR files, or as WAR files.

-Java EE applications must be deployed onto Java EE-compliant application servers, such as WebLogic, WebSphere, WildFly, GlassFish, and Payara.
+Java EE applications must be deployed onto Java EE-compliant application servers, such as [WebLogic](https://www.oracle.com/java/weblogic/editions), [WebSphere](https://www.ibm.com/products/websphere-application-server), [WildFly](https://www.wildfly.org/), [GlassFish](https://glassfish.org/), and [Payara](https://www.payara.org/home).

 Applications that rely only on features provided by the Java EE specification can be migrated from one compliant application server onto another.
 If your application is dependent on a specific application server, you might need to select an Azure service destination that permits you to host that application server.